gujiaxi/dotfiles/README.md

 # Enter the directory.
 cd dotfiles/
 # Create vim configs in $HOME.
-# This will create symbolinks in $HOME
+# This will create a symlink in $HOME
 # pointing to everything in vim folder of stow dir.
-stow -t $HOME -S vim
+stow -t ~ -S vim
 ```